 What is radiation cystitis?

-Pelvic radiotherapy can cause damage to the tissue and blood vessels in the lining of the bladder.
+Pelvic radiotherapy can damage the tissue and blood vessels in the lining of the bladder.
 It can cause inflammation and scarring of the bladder lining.
+This can cause pain or a burning sensation when you pass urine.
+It can also make you feel like you need to pass urine frequently.
 This is called radiation cystitis.

-Symptoms are common during radiotherapy treatment.
-The symptoms often get better.
-But sometimes they can start, or come back, months or years later after treatment has ended.
+These symptoms are common during radiotherapy treatment.
+They usually get better.
+But sometimes they can start, or come back, months or years after treatment has ended.
 This is called chronic radiation cystitis.

 What are the symptoms of radiation cystitis?